Moderustic Aquatic Glassel Fireplace Glass Rocks Propane FireplacesModerustic Aquatic Glassel Fireplace Glass Rocks Propane Fireplaces

 ps 8

-The fireplace below is a direct vent installation with Gray, Gray Reflective and Clear Pyrite installed
+The fireplace below is a direct vent installation with Gray Base Glass, Gray Reflective Base Glass and Clear Pyrite Base Glass installed

 Has anyone ever said "Nice Logs"?
 I don't think so.
 We are going to show you how to transform your direct vent fireplace into a real attractive fireplace.